-I don’t want to go too deep into this, because I’m working with a clinical pyschologist on a more in-depth look at this – so we’ll keep it surface level for now.
+I don’t want to go too deep into this, because I’m working with a clinical psychologist on a more in-depth look at this – so we’ll keep it surface level for now.

-When I say it’s very difficult to get a narcassist ex-girlfriend back I don’t mean it literally.
+When I say it’s very difficult to get a narcissist ex-girlfriend back I don’t mean it literally.

-Many of my readers can, and do get back their narcassist ex-girlfriends using the advice I preach here.
+Many of my readers can and do get back their narcissist ex-girlfriends using the advice I preach here.

 The problem is, after a few weeks they realize the truth.